testmailtt/webhook.site/docs/custom-actions/action-types.md

 ### Usage Limits

 It is important to note that Google will block Write requests (i.e. adding or updating rows) at **60 requests per minute**.
-After that, the action will temporarily fail with the following error message:
+After that, the action will temporarilyfail with the following error message:

 ```
 Quota exceeded for quota metric 'Write requests' and limit 'Write requests per minute per user' of service 'sheets.googleapis.com' for consumer